 - Skills: Strong writing and communication skills; ability to multi-task and be detail and deadline oriented; experience working with volunteers; an understanding of liberal arts education and its place in the broader world of higher education; a willingness to work on a team to establish goals, strategies, and implementation of programs.

 EQUIPMENT TO BE USED:

-Must be able to operate the computer and all of the associated software used at the college, and other office machines such as the fax, calculator, telephone and paycheck sealer.
+Must be able to operate the computer and all of the associated software used at the college, and other office machines such as the fax, calculator and telephone.